 The significance threshold for natural resources would include a substantial reduction in ecological processes, communities, or populations that would threaten the long-term viability of a species or result in the substantial loss of a sensitive community that could not be offset or otherwise compensated.
 Past, present, and future projects are not anticipated to impact the viability of any plant species or community, rare or sensitive habitats, or wildlife as existing laws and regulations, including the Comal County Regional Habitat Conservation Plan, protect natural resources in the Canyon Lake area.
 The establishment of ESAs, as well as resource objectives that favor protection and restoration of valuable Oak-Juniper woodlands will have beneficial cumulative impacts.
-No identified projects would threaten the viability of natural resources.
-Therefore, there would be no significant adverse cumulative impacts on natural resources resulting from the revision of the Canyon Lake Master Plan when combined with past and proposed actions in the area.
+No identified projects would threaten the viability of natural resources resulting from the revision of the Canyon Lake Master Plan when combined with past and proposed actions in the area.
 The revised Canyon Lake Master Plan may produce beneficial cumulative impacts on natural resources as the goals and objectives support land stewardship and sustainability.